mervyns/the-green-book/src/pages/index.md

         can see our favourite products.
     - image: /img/img_20190623_212746.jpg
       text: Love edibles?
 Here you can find recipes from our in house chefs
-    - image: /img/meeting-space.png
+    - image: /img/img_20190701_082431.jpg
-      text: >
+      text: >-
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Interested in the movers and shakers in the market?
+Here you can see our Stocks and Shares to watch!
   heading: THC IQ pages
   description: Leading news and views from around the world
 main: